 No, having your breast implants removed is no more dangerous than any other routine surgery you may undergo.
 The risks associated with breast explant surgery are limited to an adverse reaction to anesthesia, bleeding, infection and poor healing.
-Dr. Austin and Dr. Isakson will closely monitor your healing process following your breast explant to minimize the risks of your breast explant.
+Dr. Austin, Dr. Isakson, and Dr. Medina will closely monitor your healing process following your breast explant to minimize the risks of your breast explant.

 How long does it take to recovery from breast implant removal surgery?

 Will I need a lift after breast implant removal?